Hammer

-A hammer is a tool, most often a hand tool, consisting of a weighted "head" fixed to a long handle that is swung to deliver an impact to a small area of an object.
-This can be, for example, to drive nails into wood, to shape metal (as with a forge), or to crush rock.
+A hammer is a tool, most often a hand tool, consisting of a weighted "head" fixed to a long handle that is swung to deliver an impact to an object.
+This can be used to drive nails into wood, to shape metal (as with a forge), or to crush rock.
 Hammers are used for a wide range of driving, shaping, breaking and non-destructive striking applications.
 Traditional disciplines include carpentry, blacksmithing, warfare, and percussive musicianship (as with a gong).

-Hammering is use of a hammer in its strike capacity, as opposed to prying with a secondary claw or grappling with a secondary hook.
-Carpentry and blacksmithing hammers are generally wielded from a stationary stance against a stationary target as gripped and propelled with one arm, in a lengthy downward planar arc—downward to add kinetic energy to the impact—pivoting mainly around the shoulder and elbow, with a small but brisk wrist rotation shortly before impact; for extreme impact, concurrent motions of the torso and knee can lower the shoulder joint during the swing to further increase the length of the swing arc (but this is tiring).
-War hammers are often wielded in non-vertical planes of motion, with a far greater share of energy input provided from the legs and hips, which can also include a lunging motion, especially against moving targets.
-Small mallets can be swung from the wrists in a smaller motion permitting a much higher cadence of repeated strikes.
-Use of hammers and heavy mallets for demolition must adapt the hammer stroke to the location and orientation of the target, which can necessitate a clubbing or golfing motion with a two-handed grip.

 The modern hammer head is typically made of steel which has been heat treated for hardness, and the handle (also known as a haft or helve) is typically made of wood or plastic.